joseeden/All-Things-DevOps/pages/030-Security/038-Data-Security.md

 - Empowers control over online presence.
 - Involves removing outdated or excessive information from online platforms.

-## Logging and Monitoring Security Events

-Logging is critical for capturing events and ensuring accountability.

-According to the ISC2 Study Guide (chapter 5, module 1, under Data Handling Practices), logging and monitoring systems are characterized as being "Essential to identifying inefficient performing systems, detecting compromises, and providing a record of how systems are used".

-- **Event Logging**
-   - Records measurable changes caused by system events.
-   - Imposes computational cost but aids in accountability.

-- **Framework Emphasis**
-   - Major controls frameworks stress organizational logging practices.
-   - Relevant information includes user IDs, system activities, key event timestamps, and more.

-- **Monitoring Health**
-   - Essential for identifying system inefficiencies and compromises.
-   - Enables correlation of information for a comprehensive understanding of activities.

-- **Log Reviews**
-   - Crucial for security assessment, incident identification, and audits.
-   - Supports forensic analysis, helping determine if vulnerabilities were exploited.

-- **Log Management Infrastructure**
-   - Components define how interactions occur.
-   - Preserves log data integrity and confidentiality.

-- **Control Implementation**
-   - Protects against unauthorized log changes.
-   - Ensures adherence to retention policies and addresses storage capacity issues.

-- **Preservation of Evidence**
-   - Policies should preserve original logs.
-   - Protects log data from malicious use and maintains confidentiality.

-## Event Logging Best Practices

-### Ingress Monitoring

-- **Firewalls**
-   - Surveillance and assessment of inbound communications traffic.
-   - Logging and alerting capabilities for monitoring access attempts.

-- **Gateways**
-   - Control points for monitoring and regulating inbound traffic.
-   - Provide logging and alerting features to enhance security.

-- **Remote Authentication Servers**
-   - Monitor and authenticate inbound access attempts.
-   - Offer logging and alerting functionalities for enhanced security.

-- **IDS/IPS Tools**
-   - Intrusion Detection Systems/Intrusion Prevention Systems.
-   - Identify and prevent unauthorized access with logging and alert features.
-   - IPS monitors network traffic and detects potential threats.
-   - IPS then takes action to prevent unauthorized or malicious activities.

-- **SIEM Solutions**
-   - Security Information and Event Management.
-   - Centralized platform for comprehensive security monitoring and logging.

-- **Anti-Malware Solutions**
-   - Monitor and block malicious activities from inbound traffic.
-   - Logging and alerting capabilities to enhance threat detection.

-### Egress Monitoring

-- **Email Content and Attachments**
-   - DLP solutions inspect outgoing emails for sensitive data.

-- **Copy to Portable Media**
-   - Monitor and control data transfer to external devices.
-   - DLP solutions ensure sensitive data is not copied without authorization.

-- **File Transfer Protocol (FTP)**
-   - Monitor data transfers via FTP to prevent unauthorized outbound data flow.

-- **Posting to Web Pages/Websites**
-   - Control and inspect data postings to external web pages.
-   - DLP ensures compliance with data protection policies.

-- **Applications/APIs**
-   - DLP solutions regulate data leaving the organization through applications and APIs.
-   - Monitor and prevent unauthorized data access and transmission.

 ## Protecting Data

 ### Anonymization

 Anonymization of data is the process of removing or altering personally identifiable information (PII) to ensure that the data cannot be traced back to specific individuals.